Woodworking

 Brands chosen for a reason.

 Not a catalog.
-Each manufacturer was selected because their equipment holds up in real production environments — and because Bill knows their lines cold.
+Each manufacturer was selected because their equipment holds up in real production environments, and because Bill knows their lines cold.
 Click any logo to hear his take.
+Partners marked Exclusive are sold directly through us.

 Click a logo to hear Bill's take